-Expanding your SME globally doesn’t mean you need to set up physical shop fronts in other countries.
+Expanding globally doesn’t mean you need to set up physical shop fronts in other countries.
 Instead, you can significantly grow your business by launching it into the e-commerce atmosphere and as a result, reach millions of customers worldwide – all from your computer.

 Sounds easier said than done, right?

 The good news is, it’s never been simpler to set up shop online.
 The bad news is, the sales don’t just start streaming in – you need to know the smarts.

 Branding, Digital Marketing and eCommerce expert, Aisha Hilary-Morgan shares her insights on getting started as an online seller.

 You wouldn’t expect a toddler to run before they can walk – and the same mentality applies here.
 Get your core fundamentals in order before you start your online journey, starting with these basics: